-Our business centered on the storage of wine, art and media is underpinned by the philosophy of safekeeping not only the items themselves but also value.
-In order to always provide our customers with a better environment to preserve such value, we are continuously conducting joint research in areas such as artwork preservation with the Tokyo University of the Arts Center of Innovation, artwork restoration with Yokohama College of Art and Design, and optimal environments for wine maturation with the University of Yamanashi Institute of Enology and Viticulture.
+In order to always provide our customers with a better environment for preserving such value, we continuously conduct joint research in areas such as art preservation with the Tokyo University of the Arts Center of Innovation, artwork restoration with Yokohama College of Art and Design, and optimal environments for wine maturation with the University of Yamanashi Institute of Enology and Viticulture.

 By extending the traditional concept of the warehouse business, we go beyond simply keeping objects secure and focus on preserving all types of value for posterity.
 In that vein, we established ARCHI-DEPOT Museum, an archive that doubles as a museum for models and materials used in Japanese architecture; PIGMENT art supply lab, preserving traditional art supplies handed down from past generations and supporting the artisans that make them; PIGMENT LAB WORKSHOP offering classes on the techniques for using these art supplies.
 Our "Asian Art Award supported by Warehouse TERRADA" helps young artists spread their wings globally.
 BUCKLE KÔBÔ, built in a revived ironworks facility on Keihinjima, provides an open access production workshop.
 Beyond that, we recently opened the multipurpose TERRADA ART COMPLEX.
 We work actively to attract and build up a true diversity of creative works to enrich the artistic and cultural presence of Tennoz.